 The main goal behind this challenge is to provide a platform for high-school students to present their innovative ideas and showcase their demos to world-class researchers in the multimedia field.
-This is a great opportunity for the students to meet and get involved with the research community and receive valuable feedback.
-Themes for the challenge include all kinds of new ideas and technologies using multimedia in such areas as IoT, cyber-physical systems, smart cities, biomedical sciences, transportation, environment, education and gaming.
+This is a great opportunity for students to meet and get involved with the research community and receive valuable feedback.
+Themes for the challenge include all kinds of new ideas and technologies using multimedia in areas such as IoT, cyber-physical systems, smart cities, biomedical sciences, transportation, environment, education and gaming.

 Main contributor(s) must be a high-school student.